leouieda/python-hawaii-2017/README.md

 April 17, 19, and 20.
 4:30pm - 6:30pm

 **Where**:
-Room 708 at the POST building.
+Room 708 in the POST building.
+Department of Geology and Geophysics.

 **What**:
 We will teach a hands-on introduction to the [Python](https://www.python.org/)